The Clear Edge

 Week 30: You finish systems.
 The people you hired in week 15 don’t fit the documented processes you built in week 25.
 Systems were designed around your work style, not theirs.

-The cost isn’t just time—it’s rework.
+The cost isn’t just time — it’s rework.
 You price again.
 You restructure the team.
 You rebuild systems.
 You rewrite marketing.

-Real timeline: Not 40 weeks.
-More like 60-70 weeks once you account for rework cycles.
+Real timeline: not 40 weeks.
+More like 60–70 weeks once you account for rework cycles.

-Matias saw this pattern.
-His competitors who “did things right” sequentially were still at $65-70K after 18 months.
+Matias saw the pattern.
+His competitors who “did things right” in sequence were still at $65–70K after 18 months, so he needed a different approach.

 Week 1-2: Plan Four Parallel Streams